-Gateway Arch visitors must enter the monument through the new west entrance, which faces Fourth Street and the Old Courthouse.
+Gateway Arch visitors must enter the monument through the entrance, which faces Fourth Street and the Old Courthouse.
 The Gateway Arch legs are exits only.
 Please allow at least 30 minutes to go through security.

-Gateway Arch National Park is committed to reopening in a responsible manner while continuing to honor our nation’s history and serve the American public.
+Gateway Arch National Park is committed to operating in a responsible manner while continuing to honor our nation’s history and serve the American public.
 The safety of staff and visitors is the park’s number one priority.

 Gateway Arch FAQs

-July 6, 2020 Update: The Gateway Arch Visitor Center, Museum at the Gateway Arch, The Arch Store and the Arch Café are currently open for visitor access.
+The Gateway Arch Visitor Center, Museum at the Gateway Arch, Tram Ride to the Top, Documentary Movie, The Arch Store and the Arch Café are currently open for visitor access.

 Plexiglas barriers at ticket/order counters and the security checkpoint.

-Rigorous and frequent disinfecting and sanitizing of public spaces and surfaces.
+Disinfecting and sanitizing of public spaces and surfaces.

 Hand sanitizing stations located throughout the Arch facility.